Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 The small joy has become a daily routine for the 75-year-old man since he and his wife moved to Las Vegas in 2000 and his time as an army combat medic in the late 1960s.

-“Due to my occupation in Vietnam, I was exposed to Agent Orange,” Harris said inside his north valley home Wednesday morning, detailing the tactical herbicide proven to cause certain cancers and illnesses, according to the U.S. Department of Veteran Affairs.
+“Due to my occupation in Vietnam, I was exposed to Agent Orange,” Harris told Nexstar’s KLAS Wednesday morning, detailing the tactical herbicide proven to cause certain cancers and illnesses, according to the U.S. Department of Veteran Affairs.

 He said the exposure left him battling a plethora of medical problems.
 He additionally has difficulty walking, breathing, and sleeping.